-Screenwriting is part writing, part networking, and part selling your story.
-An opportunity to pitch your screenplay may fall into your lap on a rare occasion, but most of the time, you’re going to have to work at it.
-There are a few things you can do to prepare either way.
-So, screenwriter Donald Hewitt is going to help you get ready!
+Screenwriting is a three-part business: write your script, network, and pitch your script so you can sell it and see it turned into a film.
+Wondering how to pitch a screenplay in Hollywood?
+An opportunity to pitch your screenplay to a producer may fall into your lap on a rare occasion, but most of the time, you’re going to have to work at selling your screenplay.
+There are a few places to submit your screenplay and a few things you can do to prepare to pitch your script if an opportunity comes your way.
+Screenwriter Donald Hewitt is going to help you get ready!

 Hewitt’s credits include the adapted screenplay for the Oscar-winning animated film “Spirited Away” and Oscar-nominated “Howl’s Moving Castle.”
 He’s worked as a screenwriter for 17 years and is currently a screenwriting coach and teacher at USC School of Cinematic Arts and UCLA.
 He’s also an admitted introvert and really had to work hard to get good at pitching himself and his stories.